Pranav09193/MegaGym/README.md

 ## Installation

-To install and run the MEGAGYM website on your local machine, follow these steps:
+To install and run the MegaGym website on your local machine, follow these steps:

 1. Clone the repository:
    ```bash